Skip to main content

 Inclusive design

 The IEB is a physical demonstration of UW Engineering’s commitment to inclusivity and a student-first experience.
 More than 450 students participated in the building design survey.
-In partnership with the College of Engineering’s Associate Dean for Diversity, Equity and Inclusion, 23 affinity group leaders participated in a workshop to identify primary themes for the building: access, representation, resources and values, in addition to 14 subthemes.
+In partnership with the Office of Inclusive Excellence, 23 affinity group leaders participated in a workshop to identify primary themes for the building: access, representation, resources and values, in addition to 14 subthemes.
 This is translated into the decisions for the building and building management, throughout the design-build phases of construction.

 Sustainable design